 What is an Estimate?
 Is it the Same as a Quote?

-Some companies are not able to establish set rates for their products and services.
-This may be the case since every work has a unique set of requirements in terms of knowledge, materials, and timing, depending on the needs of various clients.
+Some companies need to establish fixed rates for their products and services.
+It may be the case since every work has a unique set of requirements regarding knowledge, harder-to-get materials, and timing, depending on the needs of more clients.

-This condition is common in trades where there are no two jobs that are the same, such as construction or making custom goods.
-In cases where providing a typical pricing list is not an option, you must provide a quotation or estimate.
+This condition is common in trades where all jobs are different, such as construction or making custom goods.
+In cases where providing a typical pricing itemized list is not an option, you must provide a quotation or estimate.

 But, depending on the situation, you need to choose one of them.

 An estimate is a reasonable guess as to what a task might cost.
 It is the best guess at a project’s expected costs.
 To account for potential unforeseen developments, you should provide numerous estimates based on various circumstances, including the worst-case scenario.
 You’ll avoid your buyer being stunned by the price by doing this.

 On the other hand, a written quote is an offer that has a set price and that, once accepted by the client, cannot be modified.
 You must stick to the fee that was quoted to your potential client, even if you end up completing more work than you anticipated.

 Giving a precise estimate when considering all possible factors that are likely to occur makes more sense.
 You can also list in the professional-looking estimate what has been included and any unanticipated events that will result in extra charges.

 Use a professional job estimate to ensure that you are completely honest about unforeseen circumstances and show the consumer the overall cost.
 Here’s a step by step guide to how to create one for your company:

 1. Research Your Competition